Popping a crackling in our speakers is sure to raise concerns regardless of what we’re listening to.

 As we can imagine, the sine wave causes smooth movement in the speaker and, therefore, a smooth sound with no crackling/popping.

-Now let’s look at what happens when there is current interrupt in the same signal.
+Now let’s look at what happens when there is a current interrupt in the same signal.
 The resulting waveform could look something like this:

 We can infer that, for a brief moment, the speaker will be told to remain at rest position and not produce any sound.